JSBrenio/TCSS452-AreYouSure/project_report/README.md

 ## Problem and Design Overview
   Synchro Studio, a transportation and traffic network application created by Cubic, has a steep learning curve and its current user interface (UI) challenges aspiring Civil Engineering students and users alike.

   This project attempts to address the initial friction of using Synchro as a beginner.
 From User Research, the most prominent issue arising from interacting with the software, as a new user, was the overload of different buttons, options, and settings within the interface.
-There were also redundancies evident within the

   The new design laid out encapsulate the two most common tasks that users must perform within the software on a day-to-day basis: